Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ---
 title: "Branching"
 slug: git-novice-control-branching
-teaching: 30
+teaching: 20
 exercises: 0
 questions:
 - "What are branches?"
 objectives:
-- "Understand what a branch is"
+- "Understand why you would use a branch"
-- "Understand when you would use a branch"
+- "Understand `git branch` and `git merge`"
 keypoints:
 - "Branches are parallel versions of a repository"
 - "You can easily switch between branches, and merge their changes"